marcuszou/mkcert-ng-app/README.md

 ![mkcert-logo](./assets/mkcert-logo.png)

-## Why mkcert.org?
+## Why mkcert?

 TLS and SSL are vital for web security, but they're useless unless you have a trusted *root certificates* list.
 Root certificates identify who you trust unconditionally as well as who you trust to authenticate the legitimate owners of a website.

-Modern browsers are making it easier to evaluate your list of trusted root certificate authorities.
-Yet, finding and maintaining this list for other non-browser tools can be a nightmare.
+Modern browsers are making it easier to evaluate your list of trusted root certificate authorities. `mkcert.org` is one of the open source site handling this RootCA thing, but it turns out https://mkcert.dev or https://github.com/FiloSottile/mkcert has a better and easy-to-deploy approach for such purpose.

-Projects like [certifi.io](http://certifi.io/) have taken steps towards making this easier by providing [Mozilla's list of trusted root certificates](https://hg.mozilla.org/mozilla-central/raw-file/tip/security/nss/lib/ckfw/builtins/certdata.txt) in a format that can be used by non-browser tools.
-However, it's far from perfect — it means you must trust everyone Mozilla trusts.

-mkcert.org is the next step in letting you, not just Mozilla or other browser developers, decide who *you* trust.
-We focus on creating and maintaining methods for you to create your own custom list of root certificate authorities that *you* trust.